EgoAleSum/SMTransliterator/README.md

 # SMTransliterator

-Unicode transliteration utilities: remove diacritics, normalize, etc.
+Unicode transliteration utilities for Node.js: remove diacritics, normalize, etc.

 This code is licensed under the terms of the MIT license (see LICENSE.md).